What is Book Value?

 Below is the Book Value Formula:

-The company’s balance sheet also makes room for any depreciation in the value of assets.
-It enables the book value to be a closer match to the real or actual value of the company.
-Book value is typically given per share, determined by dividing all shareholder equity by the number of common stock shares that are still outstanding.
+The company’s balance sheet also incorporates depreciation in the book value of assets.
+It attempts to match the book value with the real or actual value of the company.
+Book value is typically shown per share, determined by dividing all shareholder equity by the number of common stock shares that are outstanding.

 Importance of Book Value

 Book value is considered important in terms of valuation because it represents a fair and accurate picture of a company’s worth.
-The figure is determined using factual company data and isn’t typically a subjective figure.
-This means that investors and market analysts get a reasonable idea of the company’s actual worth.
+The figure is determined using historical company data and isn’t typically a subjective figure.
+It means that investors and market analysts get a reasonable idea of the company’s worth.

 Book value is primarily important for investors using a value investing strategy because it can enable them to find bargain deals on stocks, especially if they suspect that a company is undervalued and/or is poised to grow, and the stock is going to rise in price.